CSteen57/SteenCorp-AD-Lab/Phases/Phase1_Foundation.md

 ## What I Set Up

 - Windows Server 2022 as the Domain Controller (DC01)
+- Windows 11 VM as a domain-joined client machine
 - Active Directory Domain Services (AD DS)
 - Scripted Organizational Unit (OU) structure for departments, groups, and workstations
 ---

 ## Implementation